chrisfarnham/seefarblog/_sections/W1YTQ.md

 ![](grandpa_on_tractor.png)

 I have many fond memories of working with him on his farm.
-We'd spend many hot summer days haying his fields and working on projects around the farm.
+We'd spend many hot summer days haying his fields and working on projects.